On the Identity of the Two Witnesses

 Corroborative Verses

-• Hebrews 8–10 — Earthly structures as reflections of heavenly realities.
-See particularly Hebrews chapter 9, where covenantal testimony is shown to require death in order to be enacted (Hebrews 9:16).
-This provides a theological framework for understanding the “death” and vindication of the Two Witnesses in Revelation 11:7–13 as covenantal rather than merely biological.
+- Hebrews 8–10 — Earthly structures as reflections of heavenly realities; particularly chapter 9, where covenantal testimony requires death to be enacted (Hebrews 9:16), providing a framework for the Witnesses’ “death” in Revelation 11:7–13